near/docs/docs/1.concepts/basics/accounts/smartcontract.md

 ---

 ## Why Smart Contracts Matter
-Smart contracts enable to create **fully decentralized applications**.
+Smart contracts enable the creation of **fully decentralized applications**.

-In fact, smart contracts enabled to create a multitude of [awesome apps](https://awesomenear.com) such as:
+Smart contracts enable the creation of a multitude of [awesome apps,](https://awesomenear.com) such as:
-- Decentralized Autonomous Organizations, where users create and vote proposals.
+- Decentralized Autonomous Organizations, where users create and vote on proposals.
 - Art Marketplaces, where users create and commercialize digital art pieces.
 - Decentralized exchanges, where users can trade different currencies.